Azure/bicep-types-az/generated/compute/microsoft.compute/2019-03-01/types.md

 * **computerName**: string: The computer name assigned to the virtual machine.
 * **disks**: [DiskInstanceView](#diskinstanceview)[]: The virtual machine disk information.
 * **extensions**: [VirtualMachineExtensionInstanceView](#virtualmachineextensioninstanceview)[]: The extensions information.
 * **hyperVGeneration**: 'V1' | 'V2': Specifies the HyperVGeneration Type associated with a resource.
-Possible values include: 'V1', 'V2'
 * **maintenanceRedeployStatus**: [MaintenanceRedeployStatus](#maintenanceredeploystatus): Maintenance Operation Status.
 * **osName**: string: The Operating System running on the virtual machine.
 * **osVersion**: string: The version of Operating System running on the virtual machine.